MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/client/dotnet-v4.md

 If you are using an identity provider other than Facebook, change the value of MobileServiceAuthenticationProvider to the value for your provider.

 In a server flow, Azure App Service manages the OAuth authentication flow by displaying the sign-in page of the selected provider.
 Once the identity provider returns, Azure App Service generates an App Service authentication token.
 The [LoginAsync](/dotnet/api/microsoft.windowsazure.mobileservices.mobileserviceclient.loginasync) method returns a [MobileServiceUser](/dotnet/api/microsoft.windowsazure.mobileservices.mobileserviceuser), which provides both the UserId of the authenticated user and the MobileServiceAuthenticationToken, as a JSON web token (JWT).
 This token can be cached and reused until it expires.
-For more information, see [Caching the authentication token](#caching).
+For more information, see [Caching the authentication token](#caching-the-authentication-token).

 > [!NOTE]
 > Under the covers, Azure Mobile Apps uses a [Xamarin.Essentials](/xamarin/essentials/web-authenticator?tabs=ios) WebAuthenticator
 > to do the work.
 You must handle the response from the service by calling back into Xamarin.Essentials.
 For details, see [WebAuthenticator].

-### <a id="caching"></a>Caching the authentication token
+### Caching the authentication token

 In some cases, the call to the login method can be avoided after the first successful authentication by storing the authentication token from the provider.
 Microsoft Store and UWP apps can use [PasswordVault](/uwp/api/Windows.Security.Credentials.PasswordVault) to cache the current authentication token after a successful sign-in, as follows: